-Physical inactivity increases the risk of heart disease, stroke, type 2 diabetes, and a number of cancers.
-On top of this, obesity, chronic loneliness, and isolation are some of the fastest-growing public health problems in the U.S. today, and people with disabilities are disproportionately at risk.
-Adults and children with mobility limitations are unfortunately at greatest risk for obesity.
-Despite the U.S. Department of Health and Human Services' (HHS) Physical Activity Guidelines - which recommends children with disabilities get 60 or more minutes each day of moderate or vigorous-intensity aerobic physical activity, and adults, 150 minutes weekly 50% of adults with disabilities get absolutely no aerobic physical activity.
-Children with disabilities are 4.5 times less likely to engage in physical activity than children without disabilities According to the 2022 U.S. Report Card on Physical Activity for Children and Youth, the U.S. received an "F" grade for children with disabilities, with less than 17.5% meeting the recommended daily physical activity.
+Physical inactivity increases the risk of heart disease, stroke, type 2 diabetes, and a number of cancers.1 On top of this, obesity, chronic loneliness, and isolation are some of the fastest-growing public health problems in the U.S. today, and people with disabilities are disproportionately at risk.2 Adults and children with mobility limitations are unfortunately at greatest risk for obesity.3 Despite the U.S. Department of Health and Human Services' (HHS) Physical Activity Guidelines - which recommends children with disabilities get 60 or more minutes each day of moderate or vigorous-intensity aerobic physical activity, and adults, 150 minutes weekly4 - 50% of adults with disabilities get absolutely no aerobic physical activity.5 Children with disabilities are 4.5 times less likely to engage in physical activity for Children and Youth, the U.S. received an "F" grade for children with disabilities, with less than 17.5% meeting the recommended daily physical activity.7